Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics-mobile-services/README.md

 ## Configure the Mobile Services extension in Experience Platform Launch

 {% hint style="warning" %}
 The Mobile Services extension also requires the Analytics extension for reporting.
+It will use the report suite specified in the Analytics extension for reporting.
+However, it will use the report suite configured for the app in Mobile Services for push and in-app messaging, acquisition and marketing links, and app management.
+The report suite in the two locations should match.
+Otherwise, you may end up sending a push message from the wrong report suite, etc.
 {% endhint %}

 ### Automatic Configuration \(Recommended\)